So you want to make an engagement ring?

 Step 2: We’ll send you an estimate of your materials and details on how the process will work.

 Step 4: Pick a date to come in to make the ring with an expert by your side from start to finish.
 We’ll take photos & videos of the whole process to share with your love after the proposal.
+You’ll leave that day with your ring in hand.

 Option 2: teamwork!

 Teamwork makes the dream work.
-The first step is to book a >> DIY custom project consultation, We can help answer any design questions you have, guide you on what steps to take and give you suggestions on experts to work with that would be a good fit for your design.
+The first step is to book a >> DIY custom project consultation, We will answer any design questions you have, guide you on what steps to take and facilitate working with or preferred list of specific experts.

 Want to find experts on your own?
 Take a look at our member directory >> https://www.alloymetalsmithing.com/directory 🔥Tip: You can search the directory by a smith’s specialties, i.e. wax carving, faceted stone setting, casting, etc.